-- A. Donor Services shall have written agreements with CCs for establishing donor eligibility and suitability and performing bone marrow harvests and apheresis collections in geographic locales that support its donor base. - B. Donor Services shall have written agreements with laboratories that perform HLA tissue typing, infectious disease testing and other required clinical testing. - C. Contracted facilities shall comply with participation criteria specified in these and the WMDA Standards. - D. The donor shall have access to the support of a donor advocate during ET, CT and Workup.
+- A. Donor Services shall have written agreements with AC/CCs for establishing donor suitability and performing apheresis collections and bone marrow harvests in geographic locales that support its donor base.
+The written agreement may include establishing donor eligibility. - B. Gift of Life shall have written agreements with laboratories that perform HLA tissue typing, infectious disease testing and other required clinical testing to support the activities of the Donor Services Dept. - C. Contracted facilities shall comply with participation criteria specified in these and the WMDA Standards. - D. The donor shall have access to the support of a donor advocate during ET, CT and Workup.
 The advocate shall meet the following criteria: No vested interest in the decision about BM/PBSC/T Cell donation and transplantation; a good understanding of the BM/PBSC/T Cell donation process and risks of donation; demonstrated skill in effective interpersonal communication within an organizational setting; and not an employee of the Registry.